davidobrien1985/davidobrien1985.github.io/blog/_posts/2015-02-23-windows-powershell-dsc-classes-resource-basics-part-2.md

 # New-ModuleManifest {.}

-From here on there&#8217;s not a really big difference between working with a cmdlet or class based resource.
+From here on there's not a really big difference between working with a cmdlet or class based resource.

 Use the New-ModuleManifest cmdlet to create the psd1 file.